 Eat Like A King For Under 10 Euros

-What to do in Turin on a budget?
-Well it turns out this is a city that LOVES a set lunch!
+It turns out this is a city that LOVES a set lunch!
 Most restaurants offer a set menu for 10 EUR, or single courses for 5-6 EUR.
 It was amazing value, and a great opportunity to try items I might not have thought of ordering otherwise.
 So what does 10 EUR get you?
 A pasta dish, a main course plus bread, water and a coffee.

 Try it at Fiori e Caffe, Via Milano, 16, 10122 Torino and Trattoria Caprese, Via del Carmine, 2, 10122 Torino